kovidgoyal/calibre/manual/faq.rst

-    * If the crashes happen specifically when you are using a file dialog, like clicking on the :guilabel:`Add books` button or the :guilabel:`Save to Disk button`, then you have some software that has installed broken Shell extensions on your computer.
+    * If the crashes happen specifically when you are using a file dialog, like clicking on the :guilabel:`Add books` button or the :guilabel:`Save to Disk` button, then you have some software that has installed broken Shell extensions on your computer.
 Known culprits include: *SpiderOak*, *odrive sync* and *Dell Backup and Recovery* and *NetDrive*.
 If you have one of these, uninstall them and you will be fine.
 You can also use the `NirSoft